Applying for a Land Disturbance Permit in Georgetown County:

-INCOMPLETE SUBMITTALS WILL NOT BE ACCEPTED.
-All Land Disturbance Permit Application Packages must be submitted electronically to Stormwater.
 Please send each item listed on the Stormwater Submittal Checklist as a separate labeled file.
-If multiple emails are sent due to file size limitations, please indicate the number of attachments included within each email, e.g., 'Email #1 of 3 with 4 attachments, email #2 with 4 attachments.'
+If multiple emails are sent due to file size limitations, indicate the number of attachments included within each email, e.g., 'Email #1 of 3 with 4 attachments, email #2 of 3 with 4 attachments, etc.'

-1 - In addition to submitting electronically, please submit the following, with ORIGINAL signatures, to the Georgetown County Stormwater Division office:
+In addition to submitting electronically please submit the following, with ORIGINAL signatures, to the Georgetown County Stormwater Division office .

-2 - The 10-day Public Notice period, and the review process, will not begin unless all required fees and documents, hardcopy and electronic, are received by this office.
+- The 10-day Public Notice period will not begin unless all required fees and documents, hardcopy and electronic, are received by this office.
+The review process will begin shortly thereafter.

-The first step is determining which area your project lies in.
-The map below shows our Municipal Separate Storm Sewer System (MS4) area.
+The first step in permitting is to determine which area your project lies in.
+The Urbanized Area Map below shows our MS4 area, located in Murrells Inlet, SC.
 If you fall within this location please click on the "Inside the MS4" link below and follow the flowchart.
 If the project is not inside the area shown on the map click on "Outside the MS4" link below:

-Please follow the Submittal Checklist below in order to help you with the application process.
+Please follow the documents below to help you with the application process.

 To help you develop the narrative section of your construction site SWPPP, the Georgetown County Stormwater Division has created electronic SWPPP templates.
 These templates are designed to help guide you through the SWPPP development process and help ensure that your SWPPP addresses all the necessary elements stated in your construction general permit.